emnify/product-docs/docs/services/network/global-iot-network.md

 `AT+CPSMS=1,,,01001110,00000101`
 &nbsp;
 &nbsp;
-PSM will be enabled (`1`) and the desired value for T3412 extended is 140 hours (`01001110`) and the desired value for the T3324 timer is 10 seconds (`01001110`).
+PSM is enabled (`1`) and the desired value for T3412 extended is 140 hours (`01001110`) and the desired value for the T3324 timer is 10 seconds (`01001110`).
-The network does not necessarily use the desired values but utilizes supported values that are close to the desired values.
+The network doesn't necessarily use the desired values but utilizes supported values that are close to the desired values.
 To read the effective PSM configuration use the command
 &nbsp;
 `AT+CPSMS?`